shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 storing the states of particles is inevitable.
 Two textures, to be precise, storing states from previous frame and current frame, and ping-pong between them.

-Here's an example of WebGL 1 approach (from [toji's WebGL Particle](https://github.com/toji/webgl2-particles))
+Here's an example of WebGL 1 approach (from [toji's WebGL Particles take 2](https://github.com/toji/webgl2-particles-2))

 In the first pass fragment shader, do the simulation, and store the position results in a texture.